7th Century B.C.

 The hydropinic treatments

-Due to the unique properties of this spring water, even the national health service recognised the water’s curative properties, which are unique for kidney problems and kidney stones.
+Due to the unique properties of this spring water, even the national health service recognized the water’s curative properties.

 The recovery of the spa begins